f5devcentral/f5-offline-dc-docsets/README.md

 ### Dash

-Unpack each `.docset.tgz` by double-clicking them.

-Once unpacked, simply open each `.docset` package to have them added to Dash.
+Click on each link in the list of available docsets to add the docset feed to your Dash.
+Go to the Downloads tab and download each docset you're interested in.

 *Tip:* you can customise the shortcuts for Dash docsets by opening Dash, going into preferences (`cmd-comma`) then in the docset tab double-clicking the shortcut column or selecting a docset and pressing `Edit Keyword` button.

 ### Velocity

+Download all the `.docset.tgz` files from `docsets` to your PC.

 Navigate to Add/Download Docsets, select XCode, then press Import.
-Open each `.docset.tgz` to add to Velocity
+Open each `.docset.tgz` you're interested in to add to Velocity.

 ## Background